Definition

 Theorem 1

 Let G=(V,U) be an undirected graph.
-The following statements are equivalent:
+The following statements are equivalent:- G is a tree

 - Any two vertices in G are joined by a unique simple chain